overfullstack/overfullstack.github.io/src/pages/pages/2020-03-07---about-me/index.md

 ![Speaking at GDG-2019](speaking-at-gdg.webp)

-Gopal S Akshintala is currently a Software Engineer at Salesforce, building a scalable B2C Payments Platform.
+Gopal S Akshintala is currently a Software Engineer at Salesforce, building a highly scalable B2C Payments Platform.

+He is a passionate developer and loves being an **Influencer & Mentor** in the dev community through Blog-posts, Tech-Talks and Social-media.

-He started as an Android Developer and switched to the server-side as a Full-Stack Developer (Java for Backend, React Js for Frontend).
+He started as an Android Developer and switched to the server-side as a Full-Stack Developer (Kotlin, Java for Backend, React Js for Frontend).
 Wearing multiple hats, aided him to perceive Patterns, Solutions, and Trade-offs.

 He is a practitioner of Domain-Driven Design (DDD) and Clean Architecture.
 A massive fan of Test-Driven Development (TDD).
 He believes Expressive Code is fun and profitable, which enthused him towards Functional Programming.
 He’s a language geek, currently fluent at Kotlin, Java, and dabbling with Scala and Javascript.

-He enjoys open-source contributions and being active in the Dev community.
-He loves being on Stage, as a [Singer](http://bit.ly/agssc) and a [Tech-Speaker](http://y2u.be/l9jJ7m7_VpM) and blogs about Nature & Life - ([Creative Blog](http://bit.ly/agslotw) & [Medium](http://bit.ly/agsmdm))
+He enjoys open-source contributions and actively participates in the Dev discussions.
+He loves being on Stage, as a [Singer](http://bit.ly/agssc) and a [Tech-Speaker](http://y2u.be/l9jJ7m7_VpM) and also blogs about Nature & Life - ([Creative Blog](http://bit.ly/agslotw) & [Medium](http://bit.ly/agsmdm))

 ## Speaking